-Scripture Writing is a fairly new discipline that’s been added to my journey with Jesus.
-It was a few years ago when I discovered there were people who combined their creativity with intention to produce countless options of monthly guides to writing the holy scripture.
+Scripture Writing is a relatively new discipline that I added to my journey with Jesus.
+It was a few years ago when I discovered some people combined their creativity with intention to produce countless options of monthly guides to writing the holy scripture.

 It’s August 20th.
 New things are beginning, routines being established.
-Do you need a new spiritual habit which promises to yield instant results?
+Do you need a new spiritual habit that promises to yield instant results?
 Scripture writing is for you!

 1. Interacting and writing God’s Word is supernatural and transformative.

 2. Writing God’s Word gives your brain time to capture the meaning.

 3. Writing God’s word is inspiring and encouraging.

 4. Reproducing the scripture in your handwriting gives a personal sense to it, helping you own the verses.